Predicting Customer Churn using Machine Learning and AI

 For example, every purchase may be recorded in a transactions table, and every interaction on the website may be recorded in a web analytics table.
 Let’s assume that in our case you have a customer table, a transactions table, and a web analytics table.
 For each customer, at any point in time, you can calculate things like the total spend until that date, the number of transactions in the past week, the number of website visits in the last week, and so on.

-| x_1 | x_2 | x_3 | … | y (did the user churn in the next month) |
+x_1x_2x_3y (did the user churn in the next month)

 This has to be a flat table.
 So before you go anywhere near machine learning, you need to spend some time gathering data about the “state of your knowledge about a customer” at a time in the past, and condensing it into a single table.

-| date that we are looking at | transactions in last week | total spend to date | website visits in last month | … | y (did the user churn) |
+date that we are looking atcustomer IDtransactions in last weektotal spend to datewebsite visits in last monthy (did the user churn)

-In my walkthrough example on Github, we have a customers table, a transactions table, and a table for accounts closing.
-They look like this before joining.
-We will join them using Pandas, but in practice you would try to join them on your database using SQL Join commands of some kind, if possible.
+They look like the tables below before joining.
+In the walkthrough, we will join them using Pandas, but in practice you would try to join them on your database using SQL Join commands of some kind, if possible.

 It’s sometimes the case that the data is split across systems, for example, a web analytics system, Salesforce, and a finance system.
 In those cases you will definitely need to harmonise and join the data yourself, and the data cleaning will be hard work.